20PercentRendered/servcord-client/README.md

 # ServCord Client
-The client for the self-hostable Discord server.
+A Discord "client" that applies hosts overrides for the discord executable.
+Primarily intended for ServCord.
 Works on Windows and Linux.

-## Install Instructions Windows
+## Install Instructions (Windows)
 1. Download and install Discord.
 2. Download and install the ServCord Client.

-## Install Instructions Linux
+## Install Instructions (Linux)
 1. Download and install Discord so it is accessible anywhere using `discord`
 2. Download and install the ServCord Client.